 It is recommended that the applicant first try and resolve this dispute with the Planning Service by asking for a Planning Officer / Area Manager to review the requirement.

-A right of appeal for invalid applications for planning permission and approval of reserved matters
+Right of appeal for invalid application for planning permission

 As applied, LPAR must relate to the nature and scale of the proposed development and be about a matter which it is reasonable to think will be a material consideration in the determination of the application.